Music of ancient Greece: Orpheus myth

 Orpheus is a significant figure in the ancient Greek mythology of music.
 Orpheus was a legendary poet and musician, his lineage is unclear as some sources note him as the son of Apollo, the son of the Muse Calliope, or the son of mortal parents.
 Orpheus was the pupil and brother of Linus.
 Linus by some accounts is the son of Apollo and the Muse Urania; Linus was the first to be gifted the ability to sing by the Muses, which he passed to Orpheus.
 Other accounts state that Apollo gave Orpheus a golden lyre and taught him to play, while the muses taught Orpheus to sing.

 Orpheus was said to be such a skilled musician that he could charm inanimate objects.
 According to the Argonautica, Orpheus in his adventures with Jason and the Argonauts, was able to play music more beautiful and louder than the bewitching sirens, allowing the Argonauts to travel safely without being charmed by the sirens.
 When Orpheus' wife, Eurydice, died, he played a song so mournful that it caused the gods and all the nymphs to weep.
 Orpheus was then able to travel to the underworld, and with music, softened the heart of Hades enough that he was allowed to return with his wife; however, under the condition that he must not set eyes upon his wife until they finished their travel out of the underworld.
 Orpheus was unable to fulfill this condition and tragically, his wife vanished forever.

 Marsyas myth

 According to Pseudo-Apollodorus in Bibliotheca, Marsyas the Phrygian satyr once boasted of his skills in the aulos; a musical contest between Marsyas and Apollo was then conducted, where the victor could do "whatever they wanted" to the loser.
 Marsyas played his aulos so wildly that everyone burst into dance, while Apollo played his lyre so beautifully that everyone cried.

 The muses judged the first round to be a draw.
 According to one account, Apollo then played his lyre upside down, which Marsyas could not do with the aulos.
 In another account Apollo sang beautifully, which Marsyas could not do.
 In another account, Marsyas played out of tune and accepted defeat.
 In all accounts, Apollo then flayed Marsyas alive for losing.

-Pindar recounts a similar myth but instead of Marsyas, it was Pan who contests Apollo and the judge was Midas.
-This myth can be considered a testament of Apollo's skill but also a myth of caution towards pride.